-The Company's marketable securities typically consist of obligations of the United States government and its agencies, bank certificates of deposit and/or investment grade corporate obligations, which are classified as available-for-sale and included in current assets.
-All marketable securities mature within 12 months from their date of purchase and generally are intended to fund current operations.
-Securities are valued based on market prices for similar assets using third party certified pricing sources.
-Available-for-sale securities are carried at fair value with unrealized gains and losses reported as a component of shareholders' equity in accumulated other comprehensive gain (loss).
-The amortized cost of debt securities is adjusted for amortization of premiums and accretion of discounts to maturity.
+The Company's marketable securities may consist of obligations of the United States government and its agencies, bank certificates of deposit and investment grade corporate obligations, which are classified as available-for-sale.
+Marketable securities which mature within 12 months from their purchase date are included in current assets.
+Securities are generally valued based on market prices for similar assets using third party certified pricing sources and are carried at fair value.
+The amortized cost of marketable securities is adjusted for amortization of premiums or accretion of discounts to maturity.
 Such amortization or accretion is included in interest income.
-Realized gains and losses, if any, are calculated on the specific identification method and are included in other income in the consolidated statements of operations.
+Realized gains and losses, if any, are calculated on the specific identification method.
+Interest income is included in other income in the consolidated statements of operations.